spinagon/ComfyUI-seamless-tiling/README.md

 # ComfyUI-seamless-tiling
-ComfyUI node for generating seamless textures
+ComfyUI nodes for generating seamless textures.
-Replicates "Tiling" option from A1111
+Replicates "Tiling" option from A1111.

-Still leaves light seams along edges
+Use "Seamless Tile" node between loader and samplers to modify model, and "Circular VAE Decode" node to decode image.

+Circular VAE Decode code from https://github.com/FlyingFireCo/tiled_ksampler